Ytuf/qgate_game/README.md

 ## How to launch
 With Python, you can simply execute run.py.
 Example call from within the "py" folder- `python3 run.py`

-Those without Python experience can navifate to the "dist" folder and run the windows executable "qgate_game.exe"
+Those without Python experience can navigate to the "dist" folder and run the windows executable "qgate_game.exe"

 ## Game modes
 There are currently two gamemode - Normal and Rapidfire.